inmyth/typical-webapp/README.md

 - [don't make useless  trait](https://github.com/alexandru/scala-best-practices/blob/master/sections/2-language-rules.md#24-should-not-define-useless-traits)

 Always have a reason for making it.
 Repo needs trait as it implements at least one for default and for for in-mem.
 Service needs trait for default and for unstable implementations.
-    - Unstable implementation can be removed in realistic application.
-Network error, etc is already encapsulated in db query so we can do error type matching.

 - package object